Blair1233/Class24/1-Lesson-Plans/13-Cloud-Security/2/StudentGuide.md

 - We want to make sure we are only running one container and that it is the same container every time we use Ansible.

 **IMPORTANT NOTE** The difference between `docker run` and `docker start` is very important! `docker run` will create a _new_ container from the container image and that new container will have default settings.
 None of your previous Ansible changes will be there.
 Because of this, `docker run` should only be used on the first time the Ansible container is created/started. `docker start` should be used _every_ time thereafter, or problems with the activities will arise because of missing files on the Ansible container.

+Refer to this document for additional information: [Docker Container Commands](../DockerCheatSheet.md)

 Begin by connecting to your jump box via SSH.

 List all the containers created on the system: